ShivamAtHub/weatherapp_pazago/README.md

 - No authentication or API key is required
 - The API returns a non-streaming JSON response
 - This endpoint works correctly when tested via Postman

-## CORS NOTE (IMPORTANT)

-While the updated API works correctly in Postman, browser-based requests are blocked due to missing CORS headers on the backend.

-This results in errors such as:
-- Blocked by CORS policy
-- 500 Internal Server Error when proxied locally

 ## RUNNING THE PROJECT LOCALLY